Don't see the answer you're looking for? Use the chat box below to reach out

 Bibliography Manager formats the added references from Smart Source into a compiled bibliography, with the ability to manually add additional references (very likely) and complete a full bibliography.

-InnerText (coming soon) deeply analyses over 20 elements of each paragraph in the essay and provides comprehensive insight and feedback based on generally accepted writing practices.
+Analytics and Feedback deeply analyse over 20 elements of each paragraph in the essay and provide comprehensive insight and feedback based on generally accepted writing practices.

 A student must first create an account with their email address.
 Afterwards they create a new project and upload their essay using Word Document or Plain Text format.
 Currikula will process the essay and direct the user to Smart Source, where reference suggestions will be displayed.

 It is best to use Currikula closer to the end of your essay completion.
-Currikula is very useful as a final reference check, bibliography manager, and proofreading tool (coming soon) which is usually left until the final draft.
+Currikula is very useful as an enhanced proofreading tool, final reference check, and bibliography manager, which is usually left until the final draft.

 We can never guarantee that your grade will be better after using Currikula.
+However, the system focuses on improving important essay elements that are widely regarded as reasons for better grades, such as reducing plagiarism (serious academic offence) and improving writing style. that your grade will be better after using Currikula.
 However, the system focuses on improving important essay elements that are widely regarded as reasons for better grades, such as reducing plagiarism (serious academic offence) and improving writing style (coming soon).

 No. No online system can 100% prevent plagiarism, just like a plagiarism (similarity) detector cannot 100% catch or circumvent plagiarism.
 Your institution will often ask you to submit your essay through a similarity checker (think Turnitin) to highlight similarities in your essay found in other sources but the final decision is always up to the academic grading your paper.
 Many times a similarity checker will highlight a suspected piece of text and the marker will choose to ignore because it was referenced correctly.
 Currikula’s Smart Source feature increases your reference count and, therefore, reduces the chance there is suspicious text in your essay that is unreferenced (plagiarism).